James-KAY1/Challenge_2_-Loan_Qualitfer_Application/README.md

     return bank_data_filtered
  ```

- D- Finally the application gives the user a choice to save the list of qualifying loans in the `data` directory as the `qualifying_loans.csv` file:
+ D- Finally the application gives the user a choice to save the list of qualifying loans if any in the `data` directory as the `qualifying_loans.csv` file:

 ```python